 So what is Closed Source?

-In software terms closed source software often refers to software which is owned by someone (or an organization) and often the only way to get hold of the software is through purchasing a physical product or a digital product from retailers, resellers or the owner’s website.
+In software terms closed source software often refers to software that is owned by someone (or an organization) and often the only way to get hold of the software is through purchasing a physical product or a digital product from retailers, resellers, or the owner’s website.

 Often companies offer demos and trials of their software and function somewhat similar to shareware where it has been designed to expire after some period of time and/or may have limited features.